adon-cloudcannon/landing-page-test/src/collections/posts/how-to-customize-cloudcannon-s-client-sharing-interface.md

 ## Customizing what your External Collaborators see

-We’ll start with Client Sharing turned on, with a strong password that CloudCannon encrypts on submission.
+We’ll start by turning Client Sharing on, adding a strong password that CloudCannon encrypts on submission.

 1. Because I may want to create a page at `/update` at some point in the future, I’m going to first change the URL subpath to `/login`.
 2. My collaborators might need a link to my instructions while they’re adding content, so I’ll add the URL of my public Notion page in the 'Documentation URL' field.